Danjavia/PWA-ReactJS-Starter-Pack/README.md

 [![graphql-up](http://static.graph.cool/images/graphql-up.svg)](https://api.graph.cool/simple/v1/bronzeduck-lifter-162)

 Here is an GraphQL endpoint ready for using with the starter.
-It was set in your .env and .env.local files
+It was setted in your .env and .env.local files

 You can get more info about **Graphql-up** on [https://graph.cool](https://www.graph.cool/graphql-up/).